Galaxia is a code written in

 in

-without root access e.g. in home/user/sw/bin/
+make install. without root access e.g. in home/user/sw/bin/

 , then do